 “The quality of the education is top-tier,” she asserted.
 “This is not a degree mill.
 The Department of Education was right when they highlighted the exceptional performance of WGU as an online university.”

-Tania began her Bachelor of Science in Information Technology Management program, which she is set to finish soon.
+Tania began her Bachelor of Science in Information Technology Management program, graduating in June 2020.
 Like her family members, she found that her life didn’t have to be put on hold for her schooling.

 Tania’s work at the Internal Revenue Service keeps her extremely busy, but with a family that places such a great value on higher education, she knew a degree was something she wanted.